 Continuing some series from previous years – The Bullet That Missed was my favourite entry in Richard Osman’s Thursday Murder Club mysteries to date, and I (mostly) enjoyed the characters much more than I normally do.
 The plot was also the right balance of ‘clever, but not so clever that I couldn’t follow the ending’.
 Meanwhile, in Maya Angelou’s autobiographical series, I’ve reached book four – The Heart of a Woman – and my main takeaway is that her relationships are always so terrible!

 Ben Aaronovitch’s latest Rivers of London novella, The Masquerades of Spring, was a lot of fun.
 Set in 1920s New York City (but not in an objectionable Zadie Smith way), the main character – Augustus Berrycloth-Young – is an entirely undisguised Bertie Wooster clone, so much so that it feels like an official crossover.
-And who wouldn’t want to read Augustus/Bertie bumbling around with Nightingale investigating a haunted saxophone?
+And who wouldn’t want to read Augustus/Bertie bumbling around with Nightingale whilst investigating a haunted saxophone?

 Over in rather more weighty universe, this year I also read the second book of Hilary Mantel’s Cromwellian epic, Bring up the Bodies, and the good news is that the sequel fixes her annoying writing habit from the first book of making it really ambiguous who is speaking half the time.
 Overall, I think I enjoyed this more than the first, helped by a tighter focus on a singular event.
 This novel is squarely about the downfall of Anne Boleyn, and while obviously her execution for adultery is horrific by modern standards regardless of what she did or didn’t do, all of the intrigue and plotting leaves me very curious about whether any of the confessions from her lovers – extracted under torture – contained any kernel of truth at all.
 A master study in the orchestrated downfall of someone who once seemed so powerful.